opendcs/opendcs/docs/source/start-timeseries.rst

 * Value/Sample: the measurement of interest
 * Interval: distance between samples
-* Sample time: ?duration? the sample was measured
+* Sample time: duration the sample was measured
 * Period: synonym for interval
 * Sample Rate: synonym for interval